OTT OVERVIEW

 Learn moreJPL Entrepreneurs

-The JPL Office of Technology Transfer works closely with JPL innovators at every step of the technology transfer process, to engage the commercial sector and establish partnerships.
+The Office of Technology Transfer at JPL works closely with JPL innovators at every step of the technology transfer process, to engage the commercial sector and establish partnerships.

 Learn morePATENTS AND COPYRIGHTS